 Capture ink signatures using SignatureViewController

-There are two options for getting the image of an ink signature from a SignatureViewController
+There are two options for getting the image of an ink signature from a SignatureViewController.

 Option 1

-Once you have the ink signature, you can use Annotation.image(size:options:)
+Once you have the ink signature, you can use Annotation.image(size:options:) to create a UIImage of the ink annotation, like so:

 class CustomSignatureViewController: SignatureViewController { override func done(_ sender: Any?) { super.done(sender)